r3ntg3n/php-academy/README.md

-# This is testing repository for PHP Academy
+# This is testing repository for PHP Academy.

+1. There is one file `index.html`.